LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 .. admonition:: Tip

-   If you don't see this message printed and have used your repl.it troubleshooting skills, reach out to your classmates or course staff ASAP so you can get started with the real coding.
+   If you don't see this message printed and have exhausted used your troubleshooting skills, reach out to your classmates or course staff ASAP so you can get started with the real coding.

-.. admonition:: Your Task

-   Modify the provided ``initialPrompt()`` function to prompt the user to enter a word to score.
-   The prompt should also provide the user an option for ending the program.

 Instructions
 ------------